 - Is it located at or associated with a commercial deposit?

 - Is that deposit being worked at present?

 - Have you already investigated whether the owner is willing to donate material to the Repository?

-- In what form will they package the material (please specify container/bag type and individual weight)
+- In what form will they package the material (best possible for clay lab is 25 Kg bags)?

 - Details of any/all processing to be noted.

 - SDS sheets to be prepared by provider (they should include wording “Scientific Research” in the “Recommended Uses” field; they should include the term “may include crystalline quartz of respirable size” in the hazards section if appropriate).